 Making art and creating something beautiful, together in solidarity, is how these women are beginning to heal from their trauma.
 It’s what gives them hope and is just as important as the legal advice, vocational skills training and counseling they also receive.

-This holistic support – social and economic – is at the core of what we do and what I saw being reinforced by the founders of Bereginia – a mom and her daughter.
+This holistic support – social and economic – is at the core of what we do and what I saw being reinforced by the founders of Bereginya – a mom and her daughter.
 The mom, Maryna, is a lawyer by trade and her daughter Kateryna is a trauma therapist.
-As well as leading Bereginia, they are also refugees themselves, who fled the devastating bombing in Mariupol and who have dedicated their lives to helping others.
+As well as leading Bereginya, they are also refugees themselves, who fled the devastating bombing in Mariupol and who have dedicated their lives to helping others.

 Maryna said to me, “Women can only be free when they can earn.
 It traumatizes you from inside when you are dependent.”
 This is a fundamental value that Women for Women International infuses into all of our programs.